 Gurubksh Chahal has alleged that she “was having unprotected sex for money with other people”, he also alleged that “the girl in question here, was herself so appalled by the false allegations made by the police, that she agreed to be photographed to demonstrate that there were no bruises or injuries”.
 He further alleged that “She called 9-11 after I told her I was going to contact her father regarding her activities.”
 (Source: Can you handle the truth?)

 Note, the word “allegation” here.
 Everything above has just been alleged.
-No one knows what the reality is, apart from the fact that Gurubaksh was eventually charged for misdemeanor (minor crime) and let off of 45 felony (serious) counts.
+No one knows what the reality is, apart from the fact that Gurubaksh was eventually charged with a misdemeanor (minor crime) and let off with 45 felonies (serious) counts.

-Characters of two individuals have been questioned and destroyed, Forbes made a call for boycotting Radium One ads and all that just based on a set of allegations, Slate asked for CEO Gurubaksh to step down.
+Characters of two individuals have been questioned and destroyed, Forbes made a call for boycotting Radium One ad and all that just based on a set of allegations, and Slate asked for CEO Gurubaksh to step down.

-Of course, the woman has not come out with her side of the story yet and that might add a radically new set of fact and perspectives which everyone could have missed.
+Of course, the woman has not come out with her side of the story yet and that might add a radically new set of facts and perspectives that everyone could have missed.

 A more fundamental question

 The court of law has already acquitted him and now it’s just a game of allegations.

 - What if SFPD’s allegations turn out to be wrong (or politically motivated)?

 - What if Gurubaksh Chahal’s allegations are false?

 - What if the woman involved comes out with her side of “allegations” which adds a radical twist to the story?